Galchenyuk’s 2 goals help Coyotes end losing streak

 The Stars made it close with two goals in 27 seconds late in the game.
 Brett Ritchie scored with 3:39 left, and Alexander Radulov made it 3-2 with 3:12 to go when he put in a shot that deflected off a Coyotes defender.

-The Stars pulled goaltender Anton Khubodin with a little over a minute left, but the Coyotes held on.
+The Stars pulled goaltender Anton Khudobin with a little over a minute left, but the Coyotes survived.
 Khudobin had 35 saves.

+“I thought they did a really good job at pressuring.
+I also thought we did break them down, but we just didn’t make finishing plays,” Stars coach Jim Montgomery said.
+“Their one-timers were right in the wheelhouse.
+We had opportunities for one-timers and we didn’t put it right in the wheelhouse.
+We were a little off with our passing execution on the power play.”

 Galchenyuk also scored on a man advantage, at 15:31 of the second.
 The Coyotes scored two power-play goals in a game for the third time this season.